9 Advanced Beard Hacks to Level Up Your Beard

 After you shower and dry off your beard, you’ll want to brush your beard in the direction you want it to grow.
 Using a Boar’s Hair Brush is your best bet here - the texture of the bristles gives a stronger brush stroke, and also cleans the beard of extra dust and oil while you train it.
 You don't need to do 100 brush strokes on each side like Marcia Brady - just spend a minute or two a day and you'll be set.

 The more you train your beard as it grows in, the easier it'll be to style.
 This isn’t going to straighten your beard by any means, but it’ll allow you to control the growth as it comes in.
-Adding some light heat with a hair dryer while you brush will help you even more, but be sure to oil your beard properly beforehand and keep the heat brief.
-Check out this video from Beardbrander Mahesh Hayworth on some quick tips if you’re using a hair dryer.
+Adding some light heat with a hair dryer (or even a beard straightener) while you brush will help you even more, but be sure to oil your beard properly beforehand and keep the heat brief.

 Amp Up Your Beard Volume